Top 10 Interview Questions

 - What if I am unable to visit the College before the application deadline?

-- What about an alumni interview?
+- What about a virtual interview?

 - How do I prepare for my admissions interview?

 - Should I bring my parents to my interview?

 - What if I am wait-listed or my application is deferred from Early Decision or Early Action to Regular Decision?

 - OK, I’m still not sure, do I need an interview?